speckospock/BlindTaster/_PRESS-RELEASE.md

   participants.
 The manager can track servers and sommeliers' progress, to help shape their development program.
 Participants can sign in and record their results, so that they can track their palate development and centralize their wine tasting journal.
-  > Describe how your product elegantly solves the problem.

 ## Quote from You ##
   "Blind Taster takes the guesswork out of passing your Sommelier exams and lets managers create tailored palate development plans for their servers and sommeliers"
-  > A quote from a spokesperson in your company.

 ## How to Get Started ##
   Head to the Blind Taster site and click "Create Test" to get started!
-To save and track results, sign in with Google.
-  > Describe how easy it is to get started.

 ## Customer Quote ##
   "Blind Taster helped me prepare myself for the Advanced Sommelier test.
 I passed the test, got a raise, and had a ton of fun doing it!"
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##
   Go to the Blind Taster site and start tasting!
-  > Wrap it up and give pointers where the reader should go next.